-We planned and performed our audit of the consolidated financial statements of the U.S. Department of Homeland Security (DHS or Department) as of, and for the year ended, September 30, 2016, in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; and Office of Management and Budget Bulletin No. 15-02, Audit Requirements for Federal Financial Statements.
+We planned and performed our audit of the consolidated financial statements of the U.S. Department of Homeland Security (DHS or Department) as of, and for the year ended, September 30, 2016, in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; and Office of Management and Budget (OMB) Bulletin No. 15-02, Audit Requirements for Federal Financial Statements.
 We considered internal control over financial reporting (internal control) as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements.
 In conjunction with our audit of the consolidated financial statements, we also performed an audit of internal control over financial reporting in accordance with attestation standards issued by the American Institute of Certified Public Accountants.

-During our audit, we noted certain matters involving internal control and other operational matters at the National Protection and Programs Directorate (NPPD), a component of DHS, that are presented for your consideration.
+During our audit, we noted certain matters involving internal control and other operational matters at the Science and Technology Directorate (S&T), a component of DHS, that are presented for your consideration.
 These comments and recommendations, all of which have been discussed with the appropriate members of management, are intended to improve internal control or result in other operating efficiencies.

-We also noted certain internal control deficiencies at NPPD during our audit that, in aggregate and when combined with certain internal control deficiencies identified at certain other DHS components, contributed to a material weakness in information technology (IT) controls and financial system functionality at the DHS Department-wide level.
-Specifically, with respect to financial systems at NPPD, we noted certain matters in the general IT control areas of access controls and configuration management.
+With respect to financial systems at S&T, we noted certain internal control deficiencies in the general information technology (IT) control areas of access controls and configuration management.
 These matters are described in the Findings and Recommendations section of this letter.

-We have provided a description of key NPPD financial systems and IT infrastructure within the scope of the Fiscal Year (FY) 2016 DHS financial statement audit in Appendix A, and a listing of each NPPD IT Notice of Finding and Recommendation communicated to management during our audit in Appendix B.
+We have provided a description of the key S&T financial system and IT infrastructure within the scope of the Fiscal Year (FY) 2016 DHS financial statement audit in Appendix A, and listed the S&T IT Notice of Finding and Recommendation communicated to management during our audit in Appendix B.

-During our audit we noted certain matters involving financial reporting internal controls (comments not related to IT) and other operational matters at NPPD, including certain deficiencies in internal control that we consider to be significant deficiencies and material weaknesses, and communicated them in writing to management and those charged with governance in our Independent Auditors' Report and in a separate letter to the DHS Office of Inspector General (OIG) and the NPPD Chief Financial Officer.
+During our audit we noted certain matters involving financial reporting internal controls (comments not related to IT) at S&T, including certain deficiencies in internal control that we consider to be significant deficiencies and material weaknesses, and communicated them in writing to management and those charged with governance in our Independent Auditors' Report and in a separate letter to the DHS Office of Inspector General (OIG) and the S&T Chief Financial Officer.

 Our audit procedures are designed primarily to enable us to form opinions on the FY 2016 DHS consolidated financial statements and on the effectiveness of internal control over financial reporting, and therefore may not bring to light all deficiencies in policies or procedures that may exist.
-We aim, however, to use our knowledge of NPPD's organization gained during our work to make comments and suggestions that we hope will be useful.
+We aim, however, to use our knowledge of S&T's organization gained during our work to make comments and suggestions that we hope will be useful.